input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 mechanism allows clients to connect without having to start from the genesis block each time.

-The Filtered Chain Sync Protocol does not provide such a mechanism, because the query mechanism provides a much more flexible way to acheive the same result, making intersection points redundant.
+The Chain Seek Protocol does not provide such a mechanism, because the query mechanism provides a much more flexible way to acheive the same result, making intersection points redundant.